donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/researcher.md

 A collection may only be closed when its content is in accordance with this protocol.
 Only a collection manager can close a collection, and he/she is thus responsible for the decision whether or not the collection is in accordance with this protocol.

-When a collection is closed, a permanent read-only copy of this collection is created and a unique identifier is assigned to it.
+When a collection is closed, a permanent read-only copy of this collection is created and a persistent identifier is assigned to it.
 A collection manager can re-open a closed collection, but may only do so with a good reason, for example if the closed collection contains incorrect and/or insufficient information.
 Carefulness is required here, because closing a collection twice also requires twice the amount of storage (and thus costs twice as much).
 In fact, when a re-opened collection is modified and thereafter closed again, then a second permanent read-only copy of the collection is created, again with a unique identifier.
 All the read-only copies that are created at collection closure are thus snapshots of the collection at different time points.

 A collection is closed in _two_ steps: